What is the Operating Cash Flow Margin?

 Conceptually, the operating cash flow margin represents the operating cash flows kept per dollar in net revenue generated and is, therefore, a useful tool for assessing a company’s profitability and capacity for future growth.

-How to Calculate the Operating Cash Flow Margin
+How to Calculate Operating Cash Flow Margin?

 The operating cash flow margin is a profitability ratio that compares a company’s operating cash flow to its net revenue over a specified period.